eisopux/checker-framework-vscode/README.md

 ### Prerequisites

 A JDK is required, i.e. `JAVA_HOME` needs to be properly set.
 JDK versions 8, 9, and 11 are supported.
-Node.js and yarn are also required.
+Node.js and npm are also required.

 ### Configuration